 - The Butchart Gardens close to Victoria are definitely worth a visit.
 They boast over 55 acres of gardens including the famous sunken gardens.
 Fifty full time gardeners, 12 part time gardeners and 550 staff in peak season keep the gardens in fantastic shape.
 Allow a minimum of 1 ½ hours.

 - Head to the hot and sunny Okanagan in BC’s interior for wine tasting.
-There are in the order of 100 wineries so there’s no shortage of wines to taste.
+There are over 100 wineries so there’s no shortage of wines to taste.
 The Mission Hill Winery is one that’s well known for hosting outdoor summer concerts.
 I’d also suggest a bike ride on the Kettle Valley Railway especially in the Myra Canyon area.
+Or try one of these 5 hikes with a view near Penticton.

 - Head north to Tweedsmuir Provincial Park and the surrounding area.
 It boast some one of my all-time favourite hikes in the Rainbow Range, first class fishing, peaceful mountain lakes and if you want a thrill drive The Hill towards Bella Coola on the coast where grades reach 17%.